 If you or a loved one were injured in a crash due to the negligent actions of another, a Fort Worth bus accident lawyer could help you to prove your case in and out of court.
 This includes the necessary gathering of evidence, the formation of demand packages, and representing your interests every step of the way.
 Speak to a dedicated personal injury attorney in Texas to learn about your legal options.
+En Español.

-Demonstrating Negligence in Fort Worth
+Negligence in Fort Worth Common Carrier Wrecks

-The State of Texas uses a concept of law known as modified comparative negligence to assign blame following an accident.
+The state uses a concept of law known as modified comparative negligence to assign blame following an accident.
 Under Texas Civ.
 Prac. & Rem.
 Code §33.003, the courts must apportion a percentage of blame to all parties involved in the crash.
 If the court determines that a plaintiff is 51 percent or more to blame for the collision, the plaintiff cannot recover any compensation.
 A knowledgeable attorney could prove the defendant’s negligence and argue against claims of shared negligence.

-Determining the Liable Parties
+Determining Liable Parties in a Public Transit Crash

 Bus accidents are unique among most accident cases in that a defendant may be a government entity.
 If a person suffers an injury in a collision with a city bus or is injured while riding as a passenger in a city bus, they could demand compensation outside of the traditional civil court process.